Nicholas Tavelic: Veneration

-Five centuries later, in 1880, Antun Josip Fosco, the Bishop of the Roman Catholic Diocese of Šibenik, started the procedure for the Holy See for the formal beatification of Tavelic.
+Five centuries later, in 1880, Antun Josip Fosco, the Bishop of the Diocese of Šibenik, started the procedure for the Holy See for the formal beatification of Tavelic.
 By a special decree, Pope Leo XIII recognized his ancient cultus for the Šibenik Diocese in 1889 and for the entire Franciscan Order in 1898.
 Two years later, the same thing was done for the Holy Land.

 The cult of the friars, especially that of Tavelic, grew between the World Wars.
 The cultus of the other three martyrs was recognized by Pope Paul VI in 1966, with a separate feast day of 17 November.
 The four friars were canonized together by Pope Paul VI in front of 20,000 Croats in Vatican City, on June 21, 1970, with their conjoined feast day being 14 November.

+There is Croatian National Shrine of St. Nicholas Tavelic in Franciscan monastery and St. Francis church in Šibenik, Croatia.

+His feast day in Croatian is known as Tavelićevo ("Tavelić's day").

 Churches

+First Catholic parish and parish church consecrated to Tavelić in Croatia was in Zagreb's neighbourhood Kustošija.
+Parish was established on 29 June 1939 and foundation stone for a church was consecrated by auxiliary bishop of Zagreb Josip Lach on 16 November 1941.
+Church was consecrated by archbishop Alojzije Stepinac on 14 November 1943.

+First church consercration to Tavelić out of Croatia was one in Bezdanski put near Sombor on 14 November 1971.